Mohasindawal/Temperature-Converter/README.md

 - Convert temperatures between Celsius, Fahrenheit, and Kelvin.
 - Real-time conversion as you type or select temperature values.
 - User-friendly and responsive design.
-- Error handling for invalid inputs and unit selections.

 ## Technologies Used